rvounik/frontend2/README.md

 Deployment
 - Webpack for task automation / bundling of files
 - NPM Scripts instead of Gulp / Grunt
-- Yarn instead of NPM (improved caching of dependencies)
+- Yarn instead of NPM (faster and improved caching of dependencies)
-- JS and CSS code is bundled, uglified, minified and comments stripped
+- JS and CSS code is bundled, uglified, minified and its comments stripped
 - Sourcemaps for JS and CSS

 HTML and CSS